groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-java-word-section-properties-retrieval/_index.md

     </dependency>
 </dependencies>
 ```

 **Direct Download**
-Alternatively, download the latest version from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).
+Alternatively, download the latest JAR from the official releases page: [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).

-After setting up GroupDocs.Watermark, you can proceed to acquire a license.
-You have options like a free trial or purchasing a temporary license if needed.

-### Implementation Guide
-Now that everything is set up, let's dive into retrieving section properties in Word documents using GroupDocs.Watermark Java.

-#### Feature: Retrieve Section Properties
-This feature allows you to access and manipulate page setup properties for specific sections within a Word document.
-It’s particularly useful for customizing margins, sizes, or orientations programmatically.

-**Step 1: Load the Document**
-Begin by loading your Word document using `Watermarker`.
-Ensure you specify the correct path to your document file:
+After adding the library, obtain a license (free trial or paid) and place the license file where your application can access it.

+## How to load word document java
+Loading a Word document is straightforward.
+Create a `Watermarker` instance, passing the file path and optional load options:

 ```java
 WordProcessingLoadOptions loadOptions = new WordProcessingLoadOptions();
 Watermarker watermarker = new Watermarker("YOUR_DOCUMENT_DIRECTORY/document.docx", loadOptions);
 ```

+This line opens the document and prepares it for further manipulation.

+## Implementation Guide

+### Feature: Retrieve Section Properties
+Now that the document is loaded, we can explore its sections and **modify word page setup** values such as margins, orientation, and page size.

-**Step 2: Access Document Content**
+#### Step 1: Access Document Content
-Next, retrieve the content of the document as `WordProcessingContent`.
-This step is crucial for accessing individual sections.
+First, get the `WordProcessingContent` object, which gives you access to all sections:

 ```java
 WordProcessingContent content = watermarker.getContent(WordProcessingContent.class);
 ```

-**Step 3: Retrieve Section Properties**
+#### Step 2: Retrieve Section Properties
-Once you have the content, access the page setup properties of a specific section.
-Here’s how to get and print these properties:
+Select the section you want to inspect (the first section in this example) and read its `PageSetup` properties:

 ```java
 var firstSection = content.getSections().get_Item(0).getPageSetup();
 double width = firstSection.getWidth();